Representative endowments and uniform Gini orderings of multi-attribute welfare: Ordering properties

-Uniform Gini dominance, $\bmX\preceq_v \bmY$, means that $\bmX$ is less unequal than $\bmY$, given a function $v\in V_{conc}$ that generates the inequality weights.
-This Section presents aspects of $\preceq_v$ as an ordering of variability and its relations to known stochastic orderings of distributions.
-Proposition \ref{VarOrder} states two properties of $\preceq_v$ that are typical for a variability ordering:
+The $P$-uniform Gini dominance, $\bmX\preceq_{vP} \bmY$, means that $\bmX$ has lower welfare than $\bmY$, given a function $v\in V_{conc}$ reflecting inequality posture and a set $P$ providing information on attribute weights.
+This Section presents aspects of $\preceq_{vP}$ as a reverse ordering of variability and its relations to known stochastic orderings of distributions.
+Proposition \ref{VarOrder} states two properties of $\preceq_{vP}$ that are typical for a variability ordering: